 Many types of cancer caused by HPV, including vaginal and cervical cancer, are associated with precancerous lesions.
 These develop before the cancer and can be picked up on a Pap smear test.

-Exposure to the synthetic hormone DES (Diethylstilbestrol) while in the womb can increase risk.
-This drug was taken by mothers from the 1940s until 1971; consequently, the cases attributed to DES are on the decline as children born from those pregnancies are now in their late 40s or older.
+Exposure to the synthetic hormone Diethylstilbestrol (DES) while in the womb can increase risk.
+This drug was taken by mothers from the 1940s until 1971.
+As a result, the cases attributed to DES are on the decline as children born from those pregnancies are now in their late 40s or older.

 Radiation therapy is one of the treatment options for vaginal cancer.